-Hazardous waste generated by our project is expected to consist mainly of incinerated camp waste residue.
+Hazardous waste generated by our project will be stored on federal land; it is expected to consist mainly of incinerated camp waste residue.
 Occasional alkaline batteries and rare lead acid batteries will be contained in segregated plastic containers.
 Used oil, fuels, lubricants, greases, oil filters, and solvents resulting from the proposed drilling operation will also be segregated into leak-proof bins.
 Other hazardous materials, such as, equipment containing ozone depleting substances (e.g., refrigerators), chemical wastes - liquid or solids (e.g. antifreeze, or paint), electrical equipment and contaminated soils, are expected to be very limited.
 Chemical wastes, such as aerosol paint spray cans, will be segregated and containerized.
 All the above hazardous waste products will be transported to Yellowknife for disposal at KBL Environmental Ltd.'s authorized waste disposal facility.